Ben Crawley: Professional

-National team
+International career

 Crawley was a regular on the junior national teams during the late 1980s.
 In 1986, he joined the U-17 national team as it prepared for the 1987 FIFA U-16 World Championship.
 The team successfully made it through qualification and Crawley played all three U.S. games at the World Championship.
 On July 12, 1987, he scored the winning goal in the opening game for the U.S., a 1-0 win over Ecuador.
 But two losses put the team out of contention for a spot in the second round.
 In 1988, he moved up to the U-20 national team which qualified for the 1989 FIFA World Youth Championship.
 Crawley again played every game as the U.S. took fourth.